top of page

 Tigger’s ears perked up.
 “You mean, even if things feel like a mess, there’s still hope?”

 “Exactly,” I said.
-“That’s why I created the Mental Health Warrior Program—a new SELF-HELP approach to help everyone learn to manage their emotions, triumph over life’s challenges, and build a life where YOU are in charge, NOT your challenges!”
+“That’s why I created the Mental Health Warrior Program—a groundbreaking SELF-HELP approach—designed to help everyone take charge of their emotions, triumph over life’s challenges and build a life you really want!”

-And for you all, I have just the rule to start with: Mindset Rule 9 – Micro-Steps.
+And I have just the rule to start with: Mindset Rule 9: Micro-Steps.

 “Small steps sound manageable,” Piglet whispered, nodding cautiously.
-To help them understand, I shared three ways to apply Micro-Steps to their lives.
+To help them understand, I shared three ways to apply Mindset Rule 9.

 Example 1: Rome Wasn’t Built in a Day